 TP-Link Deco X60’s performance: Reliable signal, OK throughputs

 TP-Link claims the Deco X60 supports the 160 MHz channel width to deliver up to 2.4 Gbps of 2×2 Wi-Fi 6 connections.
 If that’s the case, the mesh can be as fast as any others despite the fact it’s a dual-band system.
 That’s because currently there are only 2×2 clients.

 No 160 MHz

-Alas, in testing, I wasn’t able to get my clients to connect at that speed at all, but only half (1.2 Gbps) instead.
+Alas, in testing, I couldn’t get my clients to connect at that speed at all, but only half (1.2 Gbps) instead.

-As a result, the Deco X60 had nothing to impress in terms of Wi-Fi performance.
+As a result, the Deco X60 had nothing to impress regarding Wi-Fi performance.

 Decent speeds as a router

 As a router, on the 5GHz band, my 2×2 Wi-Fi 6 client registered the sustained speed of some 710 Mbps at less than 10 feet (3 m) away.
 When I moved the test client farther away, to 40 feet (12 m) from the router, it now averaged close to 450 Mbps.

 These were below average among Wi-Fi 6 mesh routers but still decently fast.

 My 3×3 Wi-Fi 5 clients could connect at 1.3 Gbps and had slightly faster real-world rates from the Deco X60.
 They averaged 720 Mbps and 630 Mbps at close and long ranges.